Biden picks former senator who flew in space to lead NASA - WTMJ

 AP Aerospace Writer

 CAPE CANAVERAL, Fla.
-(AP) — President Joe Biden has chosen a former senator from Florida who flew on the space shuttle just days before the Challenger launch accident to lead NASA.
+(AP) — President Joe Biden has chosen a former senator from Florida who flew on the space shuttle right before the Challenger accident to lead NASA.

 Biden on Friday announced his intent to nominate Bill Nelson as the space agency’s administrator.

+Nelson promised, if confirmed, to “help lead NASA into an exciting future of possibilities.”
+The space agency is working to send astronauts back to the moon this decade and counting more than ever on private U.S. companies and even other countries to get that job — and others — done.

+“Its workforce radiates optimism, ingenuity and a can-do spirit,” Nelson said in a statement.
+“The NASA team continues to achieve the seemingly impossible as we venture into the cosmos.”

-Nelson, 78, grew up near Cape Canaveral and was serving as a Democratic congressman when he launched aboard space shuttle Columbia in January 1986.
+Nelson, 78, grew up near Cape Canaveral and was serving as a Democratic congressman when he launched aboard space shuttle Columbia on Jan.
+12, 1986.
 His commander was Charles Bolden Jr., who later served as NASA administrator under President Barack Obama — at Nelson’s urging.

+Just 10 days after their flight ended, Challenger was destroyed shortly after liftoff and all seven astronauts were killed.

-Nelson was elected in 2000 to the Senate, where he served until his defeat in 2018.
+Nelson, who has a law degree and is a former captain in the U.S. Army Reserve, served six terms in the U.S. House of Representatives from 1979 to 1991.
+He was elected in 2000 to the Senate, where he served until his defeat in 2018 by former Florida Gov. Rick Scott.

-If confirmed by the Senate, Nelson will become NASA’s 14th administrator, succeeding another former member of Congress, Jim Bridenstine, a Republican from Oklahoma.
+In 2017, Nelson criticized Bridenstine’s nomination by President Donald Trump, saying the leader of NASA shouldn’t be political but rather nonpartisan.

+Bridenstine instead offered kind praise Friday and urged Nelson’s confirmation “without delay.”

 This is a critical time for NASA as momentum accelerates in the commercial space program.

-SpaceX is about to launch its third flight of astronauts to the International Space Station for NASA; Boeing is expected join the crew delivery effort later this year.
+SpaceX is about to launch its third flight of astronauts to the International Space Station for NASA; Boeing is expected to begin making crew deliveries later this year.
 Space station supply runs, meanwhile, have been handled by private companies under contract to NASA for nearly a decade.

 At the same time, NASA is teaming up with private companies to launch experiments and equipment to the moon, and also lunar landers that would deliver astronauts to the surface.
 Just Thursday, NASA conducted a successful test firing of the core stage of its SLS moon rocket — the Space Launch System.